galaxyproject/training-material/events/2024-04-01-example-event.md

 ---

 Longer description of the course.
-This will be placed after the practical info, but before the course program.
+This will be added to the overview page of your course.

+You can add anything you like here, text, images, tables.

+All in markdown format.